About Tyron Hyde

 The costs of ‘small items’ (valued at $300 or below) and ‘low-pooled items’ (totalling no more than $1,000) should not be pro-rated, instead they can be written off immediately.
 You can maximise these items whether the property has been owned for 1 day or 365 days.
 And the age of the property is not relevant to claiming small items or low-value pooled items.
 Plant and equipment in properties need to brand new property to claim depreciation.

-There is a saying that goes, “a dollar today is worth more than a dollar tomorrow”, so deduct these items as quickly as possible.Depreciation Quote Schedule
+There is a saying that goes, “a dollar today is worth more than a dollar tomorrow”, so deduct these items as quickly as possible.

 For example:

-can claim that $40 outright as your portion is under $300.
+Say an electric motor to the garage door cost the owners of an apartment block $2,000.
+If there are 50 units in the block, your portion is $40.
+You can claim that $40 outright as your portion is under $300.
 Provided your portion for any joint area is under $300, you can still write it off in your taxes.

-Items that depreciation faster:
+Items that depreciate faster

 Another tip is to buy items that depreciate faster.
 Items costing between $300 and $1,000 fall into the low-pool category and attract a higher depreciation rate.
 A $1,200 television attracts a 20% deduction while a $950 TV deducts at 37.5% per annum.

-Work out how much you save using our free property depreciation calculator or make it happen and get a free quote for a depreciation schedule now.
+Work out how much you save using our free property depreciation calculator below or make it happen and get a free quote for a depreciation schedule now.